ArkFreestyle/ossim-backend/README.md

 ### Including MongoDB's C driver into our Makefile
+(*You don't have to do this.
+This is meant to outline how I added MongoDB into our Makefile for future reference.*)
 1. Created two variables: `LIBMONGOC_CFLAGS` and `LIBMONGOC_LIBS`
     - The former will contain the output of `pkg-config --cflags libmongoc-static-1.0`
         - -DMONGOC_STATIC -DBSON_STATIC -I/usr/local/include/libmongoc-1.0 -I/usr/local/include/libbson-1.0